korbelz/RendRoc/README.md

 **RendTree is a daily spirit generator calc.**

-**ServerCrashed is a time stamp generator to easy server crash reporting.**
+**ServerCrashed is a time stamp generator for easy server crash reporting.**

+ServerCrashed now also does logging to a speadsheet file(CSV).
+It will contuine to log each crash log till the terminal is closed.